gregology/gregology.github.io/codex.md

   - Allow huge infrastructure projects like intercontinental tunnels, space elevators, & cleaning up the environment
   - Cause human labour as a commodity to become worthless
   - Unfortunately cause citizens to be less important to politicians & leaders

+### Before 2100

+- An extraterrestrial society will deem earthlings worthy and reveal themselves to us
+- Earthlings will travel to another solar system